Website Design: Orbit Media Studios

 5) Measurement sessions bring everything together into metrics.
 Use Analytics to continually improve; make smarter decisions with greater impact.

 Attendees can attend any track they wish in any order they want.
-Check back for details on the specific sessions.

 Brian will be explaining the importance of being bold by communicating what you believe.
 Using real-world and personal examples, Brian will have you thinking, laughing, and asking questions about how you communicate.